lucafanselau/jongleur/README.md

 ## Terminology

+- **Fields**: The fields to be animated (eg. position/rotation/...) can also be user defined
+- **Base** (or StateBase for the type): The definition of the scene.
+An object that maps name
+- Keyframes: The data that is supplied to the orchestrate function
 - Clips: The parsed keyframes, that can be applied to the
-- Keyframes: The data that is supplied to the orchestrate function

 ## Getting started